fusion-energy/paramak/docs/source/index.rst

 --------

 In general the Paramak takes input arguments and creates 3D objects.
-This can be achomplished via the use of parametric Shapes, parametric Components and parametric Reactors with each level building upon the level below.
+This can be accomplished via the use of parametric Shapes, parametric Components and parametric Reactors with each level building upon the level below.

-Parametric Shapes are the simpelist and Shapes take points and connection information in 2D space (x,z) and performs operations on them to create 3D volumes.
-The points and connections are provided by the user when using parametric Shapes.
-Supported CAD opperations include (rotate, extrude, sweep) and Boolean opperations such as cut, union, intersect.
+Parametric Shapes are the simplest and accept points and connection information in 2D space (defaults to x,z) and performs operations on them to create 3D volumes.
+The points and connections are provided by the user when making parametric Shapes.
+Supported CAD opperations include (rotate, extrude, sweep) and Boolean opperations such as cut, union and intersect.
 Additionally the CadQuery objects created can be combined and modified using CadQuery's powerful filtering capabilties to furter customise the shapes by performing operations like edge filleting.